Battle of Lawrence Massacre

 Battle of Lawrence Massacre Aftermath

 The Lawrence Massacre was one of the bloodiest events in the whole history of Kansas.
-The Plymouth Congregational Church in Lawrence survived the attack, but a number of its members were killed and records deLinkstroyed.
+The Plymouth Congregational Church in Lawrence survived the attack, but a number of its members were killed and records destroyed.

 A day after the attack, the surviving citizens of Lawrence lynched a member of Quantrill's Raiders caught in the town.
 On August 25, General Ewing authorized General Order No. 11 (not to be confused with Grant's famous General Order of the same name) evicting thousands of Missourians in four counties from their homes near the Kansas border.
 Virtually everything in these counties was then systematically burned to the ground.
 The action was carried out by the infamous Jayhawker, Charles "Doc" Jennison.
 Jennison's raids into Missouri were thorough and indiscriminate, and left five counties in western Missouri wasted, save for the standing brick chimneys of the two-storey period houses, which are still called "Jennison Monuments" in those parts.